 Annex XI, Section 1.5. provides that "substances whose physicochemical, toxicological and eco-toxicological properties are likely to be similar or follow a regular pattern as result of structural similarity may be considered as a group or 'category' of substances.
-The ECHA Guidance2 indicates that "it is important to provide supporting information to strengthen the rationale for the read-across".
-The set of supporting information should allow to verify the crucial aspects of the read-across hypothesis and establish that the properties of the Substance can be predicted from the data on the category members.
-The observation of differences in relevant properties among some members of a category is a warning sign.
-An explanation for such a difference resulting in a contradiction between the similarities in properties claimed in the read-across hypothesis and the observation of different properties needs to be provided and supported by scientific evidence.
+The ECHA Guidance indicates that "it is important to provide supporting information to strengthen the rationale for the read-across".
+The set of supporting information should allow to verify the crucial aspects of the read-across hypothesis and establish that the properties of the

-2Guidance on information requirements and chemical safety assessment (version 6.0, July 2017), Chapter R.6, Section R.6.2.2.1.f
+&lt;sup>2 Guidance on information requirements and chemical safety assessment (version 6.0, July 2017), Chapter R.6, Section R.6.2.2.1.f